Harrogate RUFC: Rudding Lane

 Since 2015 the club has been based at Rudding Lane on the south-east outskirts of Harrogate, with access to the A658.
 The ground consists of a club house and four full size rugby pitches as well as parking for over 250 cars.
 Capacity around the main pitch is approximately 2,000 standing, with grass banking enabling spectators a clear view of the action.

 Claro Road

-Between 1896 and 20215 the club was based at Claro Road, in the centre of Harrogate.
-Claro Road had a capacity of around 3,000.
-Most of the capacity was standing but there was a covered grandstand on one side with a smaller uncovered seating area on the other.
+Between 1896 and 2015 the club was based at Claro Road, in the centre of Harrogate.
+Claro Road had a capacity of around 4,500, with 4,000 standing and 500 seats split between the covered grandstand on one side with a smaller uncovered seating area on the other.